Rose-Hensley/Rose-Hensley/README.md

 - 👋 Hi, I’m @Rose-Hensley
 - 👀 I enjoy developing efficient algorithms for niche problems, coding games, and the feeling of getting something to work as intended.
 - 🌱 I'm a Computer Science and Computer Engineering major at Northeastern
-- 💞️ I’m looking to co-op for my Summer 2 into fall term for Northeastern
 - 📫 Please reach me over my school email, hensley.m@northeastern.edu

 <!---